zciccs3/AMLS_assignment22_23/README.md

 4) In eye colour recognition, same models with different feature extraction methods are conducted.
 The accuracy when removing the image with sunglasses reaches 100% as well.

 ### Required libraries in Python
-* **Torch**: a machine learning library including scientific computing framework, providing algorithms for deep learning.
+* **torch**: a machine learning library including scientific computing framework, providing algorithms for deep learning.
 Packages mainly include nn for neural networks (NNs) and au-tograd, optim, utils for model training and data acquisition.
-* **Numpy**: support for multi-dimensional matrices and arrays, and the collection of mathematical functions to operate them.
+* **numpy**: support for multi-dimensional matrices and arrays, and the collection of mathematical functions to operate them.
-* **Pandas**: a manipulation tool for powerful data analysis.
+* **pandas**: a manipulation tool for powerful data analysis.
 * **os**: manipulate operating systems and PC file systems.
 * **matplotlib**: functions for visualisation.
 * **face_recognition**: methods for dealing with faces in images.
 Build on the basis of dlib library.
 * **Keras**: interface for artificial NNs and Tensorflow li-brary.
 * **dlib**: a cross-platform software library where face detector and landmarks detection are used in this project.
 * **sklearn**: support supervised and unsupervised learning and provide classification, regression, clustering, etc. algorithms.
+* **seaborn**: this library is used for data visualisation constructed based on matplotlib library, providing an interface for plotting informative statistical figures.
+* **cv2**: an open-source library containing valuable computer vision algorithms.
+* **PIL**: a library possesses strong image processing capabilities.